Self-Supervised Visuo-Tactile Pretraining to Locate and Follow Garment Features: Physical Experiments

 For this experiment we set $|\mathcal{B}_h|=40$, $m_1=0.3,$ and $ n_1=20$.
 The robot is slowed to 20\% speed when an anomaly candidate is detected.
 A trial is considered successful if the robot stops at a tactile reading that contains the anomaly.
 Each experiment consists of 10 trials with varying start locations.
 Figure~\ref{sfig:anomaly-det} shows an example.
-As a baseline, we apply the same buffer and active confirmation technique but using a threshold on the L2 pixel distance between tactile images over time.
-We consider the following 2 settings: \textbf{Knot detection on surgical thread}: We fix a \SI{1}{\milli\metre} black surgical thread on top of black cloth (difficult to visually perceive) and tie a knot anomaly to detect.
-We conduct experiments on a \SI{1}{\milli\metre} knot and a \SI{3}{\milli\metre} knot respectively.
+As a baseline, we apply the same buffer and active confirmation technique but using a threshold on the L2 pixel distance between tactile images over time which detects sharp changes in the appearance of the tactile image.